Posted on January 21, 2016

 I highly recommend Natural Pigments for those who want to use quality oils.
 Their Rublev oil colors are absolutely fantastic to work with.
 They are handmade using traditional pigments.

 Substrate and Grounds: I paint on wood braced panels and glue on cotton unprimed canvas.
 I then size the canvas panel first before applying an Alkyd Lead oil ground.
 If you do use an acrylic primer, I recommend Liquitex.
-Just make sure you leave your panels to dry for a month as it takes that long for the water in the primer to evaporate.
+Just make sure you leave your panels to dry for three days between each layer as it takes that long for the water in the primer to evaporate.
 Otherwise, if you paint on the panel before it’s had time to evaporate, can cause problems.
 What I really like about Liquitex, is that it seals the surface too.
 You can apply directly to raw canvas.
 If you do paint on ready primed canvas, I recommend applying a few more coats of primer.